-June 13- June 14, 2022 | 8:00 am – 3:30m CDT Daily
+June 12- June 13, 2023 | 8:00 am – 3:30m CDT Daily

 In-Person: Lincoln Southwest High School 7001 S 14th Street

-A Hybrid option will be available
+A Hybrid option is available

-Cost: $50.00 In-person | Virtual
+Cost: FREE In-person | Virtual

-- Over 70 Breakout Sessions
+Over 70 Breakout Sessions

-- Breakout Session Strands: Administrators, Librarians, Educators, Equity & Wellness, and Canvas
+Breakout Session Strands: Administrators, Librarians, Educators, Equity & Wellness, and Canvas

 The Future Ready Conference is a statewide partnership between the Nebraska Department of Education (NDE), Educational Service Units (ESU’s), and the Educational Service Unit Coordinating Council (ESUCC).
 The Future Ready Framework is Nebraska’s PK-12 Digital Learning Plan, and the annual Future Ready Conference is held in conjunction with the framework to equip educators to help prepare students for future success.